uchile-robotics-forks/darknet_ros/README.md

 On a terminal in the Jetson card, type the following:

-    export ROS_MASTER_URI=http://192.168.1.129:11311
+    export ROS_MASTER_URI=http://10.42.0.67:11311
-    ping 192.168.1.129
+    ping 10.42.0.67

-This is to set Pepper as Master (you have to change 192.168.1.129 to your Pepper IP), and verify to verify a correct connection.
-Finally, check Jetson's IP of ethernet connection (Go to 'Connection Information' in top-right corner and look for IP Address in the ethernet connection, it should be something like 10.42.0.13) and with this IP execute:
+This is to set Pepper as Master (you have to change 10.42.0.67 to your Pepper IP), and to verify a correct connection.
+Finally, check Jetson's IP of Ethernet connection (Go to 'Connection Information' in top-right corner and look for IP Address in the ethernet connection, it should be something like 10.42.0.1) and with this IP execute:

-    export ROS_IP=10.42.0.13
+    export ROS_IP=10.42.0.1

 You need to have in mind that every time you open a new terminal, you have to export both IPs.